FirelightWP/easy-fancybox/trunk/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.3.1

-Hassle-free, no-settings, auto-enable FancyBox on all image links including BMP, GIF, JPG, JPEG, and PNG.
-Uses packed Javascript and is WP3.0 Multi-Site compatible
+Hassle-free, no-settings, auto-enable FancyBox on all image links.
+Uses packed Javascript and is WP3.0 Multi-Site compatible.

 == Description ==